UH-StudentServices/eduviewer-frontend/README.md

   * `internal-course-links` sets course links as internal, removing the arrow marking an external link
 * `module-code` or `degree-program-id` is the code of degree program set in Sisu.
 Valid examples: `KH10_001`, `MH30_004`
 * If `header` isn't set, Eduviewer page won't have a h2 header on top of selects
-* `disable-global-style` disables usage of uh-living-styleguide in eduviewer.
-Use this only if embedding app already uses uh-living-styleguide.